A close-up of a hand with fingers that have different shades of makeup or powder on them.

 Cosmetic products are often perceived by consumers as containing toxic substances that are unsafe for the skin and health.
 Confidence in what we put on our skin and use daily is low, especially when the product does not claim to be “free from” or “natural.”
 But is this true?
 Are products preserved with parabens or phenoxyethanol less safe than those mainly composed of plants?

-This article will shed light on what cosmetic products are according to the Regulation’s definition, the constraints imposed on manufacturers when formulating a product, and what brands may and may not say when selling their products.
+This article will shed light on what cosmetic products are according to the Cosmetics Regulation’s definition, the constraints imposed on manufacturers when formulating a product, and what brands may and may not say when selling their products.

-The Cosmetic Regulation definition
+The Cosmetics Regulation definition

 A cosmetic product means any substance or mixture intended to be placed in contact with the external parts of the human body (epidermis, hair system, nails, lips, and external genital organs) or with the teeth and the mucous membranes of the oral cavity with a view exclusively or mainly to cleaning them, perfuming them, changing their appearance, protecting them, keeping them in good condition, or correcting body odours.